TemporalData/Meteo-Tweets/Preprocessing/readme.md

 *Requires cleaned_dataset.csv to be present in ./data*

 Running this file will generate csv files corresponding to the models needed for the text part of the application.

+## weather_pipeline.py

+Placeholder for future integration of weather data.